Dave-team/Knowledge-base/Priorities.md

 - Speak up during (team) meetings.

 **Management**
+- When communicating, focus on adding the strategy, impact and context - don't just focus on the transaction of the work.
+Why do we do certain things?
+How does it relate back to our goals?
+What is the so what?
 - Have an idea around how you'd solve things that the team is working on when asked the question.
 - Try to have them answer the questions:
   - What have you tried so far?
   - What do you think the best approach is?
   - What next steps do you recommend?
+  - Did you ask the stakeholder?
+- Think about whether the suggested approach is a good one from a high level - is there a simpler or more scalable way of doing things?
 - When I don't know, say that and look into it
 - When something doesn't work, ask them to provide an example

 **Stakeholder relationships**
+- Rather than answering questions, find out what we are trying to achieve and empower people to do things themselves.
+This requires confidence of the data and our data models so make sure I have this first.
 - Be confident in push back: I cannot deal with everything at once and need to prioritize.
 I am responsible for my job holistically, not just solving other team's priorities
 - Be firm and clear.
 Know what matters, what is an FYI and what needs a decision from their end.
 - Set expectations: when they need to fix things things, clarify this.